 The short answer

 Your retired racer has never seen stairs, mirrors, soft beds, vacuums, glass doors, or a quiet house before.
-Racing kennels are single-level concrete with kennel-mates 24/7 and scheduled outings.
-Almost everything in a normal Calgary home is a first encounter for a 4-7 year old dog.
-The forum-canonical timeline is 6 days / 6 weeks / 6 months: 6 days for basic survival, 6 weeks for routine, 6 months for the dog's real personality and trust to fully emerge.
-Don't evaluate the adoption at week 1 — judge at month 6.
-Sleep startle is real (never pet a sleeping Greyhound), housetraining takes 4–8 weeks, and most quirks resolve with patience.
+Racing kennels are single-level concrete with kennel-mates around the clock and scheduled outings.
+Almost everything in a normal Calgary home is a first encounter for a 4 to 7 year old dog.
+The forum-canonical timeline is 6 days, 6 weeks, 6 months.
+Six days for basic survival, six weeks for routine, six months for the dog's real personality and trust to fully emerge.
+Do not evaluate the adoption at week 1.
+Judge it at month 6.
+Sleep startle is real (never pet a sleeping Greyhound).
+Housetraining takes 4 to 8 weeks.
+Most quirks resolve with patience.

 What is the 6 days / 6 weeks / 6 months transition timeline?

 The forum-canonical framing for retired racer adjustment.
 6 DAYS: survival mode, learning the basics.
 6 WEEKS: routine settles, real personality emerges.
-6 MONTHS: the dog you adopted and the dog you have now look like different animals — full trust and household integration.
-Don't evaluate the adoption based on the first 6 weeks.
+6 MONTHS: full trust and household integration.
+Do not evaluate the adoption based on the first 6 weeks.
 Judge it at 6 months.

 - Dog learns where the door is, where food appears, that you are safe